 To learn more about social inclusion, read our paper.

-- Casey Fulford and Natasha Plourde are conducting this research as their PhD theses in Clinical and Experimental Psychology, under the supervision of Virginie Cobigo
+- Casey Fulford and Natasha Plourde are conducting this research as their PhD theses under the supervision of Virginie Cobigo.

 - Technologies play a significant role in the social inclusion of persons with intellectual and developmental disabilities.
 But, what do you think of a technology that is used to ensure the safety of its users, but at the same time invades their privacy?
 What about a technology that could improve social inclusion and autonomy but its high price or complexity makes it inaccessible to those who would benefit the most from it?
 These are examples of ethical issues related to the use of technology that our project aims to better understand.